Domestic Violence & Family Law | Ontario Family Lawyers

 Options for Unmarried Spouses

 If you are not married, you cannot apply for exclusive possession of your home, because the special protections afforded to the matrimonial home only apply to married couples.
-But, the FLA does offer protection to any cohabitating partner in the form of a restraining order.
+But the FLA does offer protection to any cohabitating partner in the form of a restraining order.
 You can apply under s.
 46(1) for a temporary or final restraining order against your common-law partner.
 It does not matter how long you have lived together, or if you are still living together.
-You can request that the court prevent your partner from contacting you, or coming with a certain distance of locations you frequent.
+You can request that the court prevent your partner from contacting you, or coming within a certain distance of locations you frequent.
 This can include restricting the person from coming to a home that you share, or formerly shared.

 Whether or not you are married, you can also pursue a restraining order in the criminal system if your spouse has already been violent toward you.